-Under its fund profile, CRYP charges a management expense ratio of 0.67%, however, with certain additional costs applicable.
+Under its fund profile, CRYP charges a management expense ratio of 0.67%, however, with certain additional costs apply.
 Those tenacious enough to explore the weeds of its Product Disclosure Statement will discover the following:

 To put it simply, the fund will charge investors 0.67% in management fees AFTER deducting for its costs incurred.
 These costs include:

 CRYP heralds a new dawn for Australian investors seeking portfolio diversification.
-And not just diversification into crypto and crypto-related investments but also diversification across these investments to partially reduce non-systematic risk associated with any one company.
-These crypto tech ETFs have a role to play alongside crypto ETFs that buy the coins or their futures.
+And not just diversification into crypto and crypto-related investments but also diversification across these investments to partially reduce the non-systematic risk associated with any one company.
+This crypto tech ETFs have a role to play alongside crypto ETFs that buy the coins or their futures.